Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 - L3: Load state
 - R3: Save state

-To exit the emulator, do so through the PPSSPP menu.
+To exit the emulator, do so through the PPSSPP menu or hit Select+Start.

 **For Solarus**